 Ex-CIO of Allianz Global Investors US pleads guilty

-Gregoire Tournant, former CIO of Allianz Global Investors US (AIG), has pled guilty to investment adviser fraud for a series of private investment funds managed by two former portfolio managers at the firm, who had pled guilty.
+Gregoire Tournant, former CIO of Allianz Global Investors US (AIG US), has pled guilty to investment adviser fraud for a series of private investment funds managed by two former portfolio managers at the firm, who had pled guilty.
 He is scheduled to be sentenced on 16 October, according to U.S. Attorney's Office, Southern District of New York.
-Previously, AGI had paid a total of US$5.4m to victims and the US government.
+Previously, AIG US had paid a total of US$5.0 billion compensation to investors and US$849.3m penalty to the US regulators.

-Between 2014 and 2020, Tournant was the CIO of a set of private funds at AGI known as the Structured Alpha Funds, which were marketed largely to institutional investors, including pension funds.
+Between 2014 and 2020, Tournant was the CIO of a set of private funds at AGI US known as Structured Alpha, which were marketed largely to institutional investors, including pension funds.

 The three employees ‘misled these investors about the risk associated with their investments’ by providing them with altered documents to hide the true riskiness of the funds’ investments, including that investments were not sufficiently hedged against risks associated with a market crash.

-Due to market declines in March 2020, the funds lost in excess of US$7 billion in market value, including over US$3.2 billion in principal and were ultimately closed.
+Due to market declines in March 2020, the funds lost in excess of US$8 billion in market value, including over US$3.2 billion in principal and were ultimately closed.

 Leonteq launches collaboration with neon